• Our Blogger

 Fr.
 Joseph Jenkins

-• The blog header depicts an important and yet mis-understood New Testament scene, Jesus flogging the money-changers out of the temple.
-I selected it because the faith that gives us consolation can also make us very uncomfortable.
+• An important theme for this blog is the scene in the New Testament where Jesus can be found FLOGGING the money-changers out of the temple.
+My header above depicts a priest FLOGGING the devils that distort the faith and assault believers.
+The faith that gives us consolation can and should also make us very uncomfortable.
 Both Divine Mercy and Divine Justice meet in Jesus.
 Priests are ministers of reconciliation, but never at the cost of truth.
 In or out of season, we must be courageous in preaching and living out the Gospel of Life.
 The title of my blog is a play on words, not Flogger Priest but Blogger Priest.

 • Archives